 What Are Capsule Hotels?

-From cute Hello Kitty themed hotel rooms to more somber themes like with the prison hotel in Okinawa, Japan has its fair share of unusual accommodations.
+From cute Hello Kitty-themed hotel rooms to more somber themes like the prison hotel in Okinawa, Japan has its fair share of unusual accommodations.

 And then you have Japanese capsule hotels.
 They are exactly what they sound like – a hotel made up of individual capsules that you commonly can find at a convenient location such as near a train station or even at Narita airport with First Cabin.

 The first capsule hotel opened in Osaka in 1979, and there are now over 3,000 of them throughout the country.
-Capsule hotels have been recently growing in popularity all over the world and you can find them in many other countries like Russia, Singapore, New Zealand and the Philippines.
-Outside of Japan, they are best known as ¨pod hotel¨.
+Capsule hotels have recently grown in popularity worldwide, and you can find them in many other countries like Russia, Singapore, New Zealand, and the Philippines.
+Outside of Japan, they are best known as ¨pod hotels ¨.

-These little compartments are popular among traveling Japanese businessmen on a tight budget.
+These little compartments are popular among traveling Japanese business people on a tight budget.
+They are usually arranged side by side and look a bit like the inside of a human-sized beehive.
 The pods themselves are typically just large enough for a bed or futon.
-They are usually arranged side by side and look a bit like the inside of a human-sized beehive.
-This kind of accommodation is usually used for single night stays.
+This kind of accommodation is generally used for single-night stays.

 It goes without saying that capsule hotels, no matter their uniqueness, are to be avoided if you are not comfortable with tiny spaces.
 There is no doubt a pod will make you feel claustrophobic!

-Each pod also comes with a simple mattress, sheets and a pillow.
-Of course there is no real door at your cabin for safety reasons but a simple curtain.
-You might also receive slippers and a cool Japanese style yukata pajama for the night.
+Each pod also has a simple mattress, sheets, and a pillow.
+Of course, there is no actual door at your cabin for safety reasons but a simple curtain.
+You might also receive slippers and a cool Japanese-style yukata pajama for the night.

 How Much Does a Night Cost at a Capsule Hotel?

-It is important to note that capsule hotels are not as widespread as other types of accommodation, so it may be more difficult to find one in rural areas.
-However, most large cities in Japan will have at least a few of them.
+It is important to note that capsule hotels are not as widespread as other types of accommodation, so finding one in rural areas may be more challenging.
+However, most prominent cities in Japan will have at least a few.

-Prices for capsule hotels vary from one city to another, but they typically cost between 3000 and 4500 yen per night (between $25 and $40).
+Capsule hotels’ prices vary from city to city, but they typically cost between 3000 and 4500 yen per night (between $25 and $40).
+You might also need to pay an extra tax per night and guest, but it usually doesn’t cost more than one or two hundred yen.
 Also, keep in mind that hotels might raise their tariffs during the peak season around April/May and July.
-You might also need to pay an extra tax per night and per guest, but it usually doesn’t cost more than one or two hundred yen.

-If you plan on staying the night in a capsule hotel, be sure to research your options ahead of time as prices can vary significantly depending on the facilities offered on-site.
-For example, a Spa & Capsule hotel with special facilities such saunas might cost you over 6000 yen the night (so the average price would be around $ 53).
+If you plan on staying the night in a capsule hotel, be sure to research your options ahead of time, as prices can vary significantly depending on on-site facilities.
+For example, a Spa & Capsule hotel with special facilities such as saunas might cost you over 6000 yen per night (the average price would be around $ 53).

 Where To Store My Luggage and Other Belongings?